 - Ensure that senior management has established and is maintaining an adequate internal control system within the Bank by:

-- Reviewing the Bank's internal control system and the resolution of identified material weaknesses, significant deficiencies, and reportable conditions in the internal control system, including the prevention or detection of management override or compromise of the internal control system.
+- Reviewing the Bank's internal control system and the resolution of identified material weaknesses and significant deficiencies in the internal control system, including the prevention or detection of management override or compromise of the internal control system.

 - Reviewing the programs and policies of the Bank designed to ensure compliance with applicable laws, regulations, guidance and policies and monitoring the results of these compliance efforts.